Common Questions

 Should I wait to use my trademark until it is registered?

-If I already have common law trademark, why should I register it then?
+If I already have common law trademark, why should I register it?

 Registering your trademark with the USPTO creates a legal presumption of ownership, which makes it easier to enforce your rights nationwide.
 It allows you to use the cool registered trademark symbol "®".
 You can record your registration with U.S. Customs and Border Protection to prevent the importation of infringing goods.
 Also, don't forget that registered trademark is the soft asset that gives credibility to your brand and boosts your reputation with your consumers.